sanskrit-lexicon/csl-pywork/v02/distinctfiles/pwg/pywork/pwgauth/readme.txt

 06-01-2020
 To make changes, modify file pwgbib_input.txt.

+Note 2:  '&#13;&#10;' is used in long tooltips. the tooltip is displayed with line breaks at these points This is same as '\r\n' in Python.
 Note 1:
 There is some confusion regarding pwgbib_input.txt and pwgbib.txt. pwgbib.txt is NOT used in remaking the pwbib.sqlite